nicoburghi/react-assignment/README.md

 ## Punk Beers

-This web app allow you to explore the Brewdog's beer catalogue using the [Punk API](https://punkapi.com/).
+This web application allows you to explore the Brewdog's beer catalogue using the [Punk API](https://punkapi.com/).

 You can search beers by name, alcohol average, or IBU value.
 You can also go through the results and open detail information of each beer.